 What kind of brush should I use for the paint?

-Brushes are a personal preference, but if you are looking for a smoother finish a synthetic brush is best and if you would like more texture, use a natural bristle brush.
-If brush strokes occur and are not desired, you can always lightly sand with fine grit sandpaper.
+Brushes are a personal preference: if you are looking for a smoother finish, a synthetic brush is best.
+If you would like more texture, use a brush with natural bristles.
+If brush strokes occur and are not desired, lightly sand with fine-grit sandpaper.

 Can I distress the paint for a more vintage look?